andreock/Bruce_Wiki/FAQ.md

  - most RF modules only supports the 433MHz frequency with ASK/OOK modulation.
 Check if your `.sub` file or source signal is compatible.
  - check the [serial log](https://github.com/pr3y/Bruce/wiki/Serial) for errors, some signals may [fail to decode](https://github.com/pr3y/Bruce/issues/216).

 # Port to non-M5Stack boards?
+CYD?

 Not officially supported.

-For boards that do not have screen and buttons, an [headless mode was added](https://github.com/pr3y/Bruce/issues/107).
+For boards that do not have screen and buttons, an [headless mode was added with limited features](https://github.com/pr3y/Bruce/issues/107).

 For this to work, you have to manually add a new target in the [platformio.ini](https://github.com/pr3y/Bruce/blob/main/platformio.ini), and then define the pins and features for the modules you have connected.
 Then, [compile the firmware for your new target](https://github.com/pr3y/Bruce/wiki/Building-from-source).